-Before coming to the Bar, James was a Research Fellow in History at Trinity College, Cambridge, where he published a book with Oxford University Press.
+Before becoming a barrister, James was a Research Fellow in History at Trinity College, Cambridge.

 Private Client: Contentious